Koromasilaia, Sierra Leone:

 One of those communities is the nearby hamlet of Madina, where I contributed several years ago to build a primary school.
 Now the kids from that Madina primary school can go on to secondary school in Koromasilaia (the closest Junior Secondary School and now Senior Secondary School), ensuring a full 12 years of education for those Madina kids.

 I was able to travel to Sierra Leone in October, 2023, to visit that primary school (and made a YouTube video of a celebration of the school's opening).
 The trip, and getting immersed in Sierra Leone, was an intense, profound, and amazing experience.
+Returning to Sierra Leone, for the second time, in October, 2025, for the opening of the Koromasilaia school, magnified even more the place Sierra Leone now holds in my heart.
 Seeing first hand not just how little they have, and how much of a difference we can make, but also how much having that chance to get an education meant to the children and their parents, has inspired me to continue to contribute as best I can.

 Koromasilaia and Madina are just two of many villages destroyed during the nation's 11-year Civil War, which ended in 2002.
 Twenty-three years later, the country is still healing from the atrocities committed and wide-spread destruction of schools, hospitals and other essential services and resources.